-Cheesy Twice-Baked Potatoes are baked potato shells filled with a cheesy, creamy potato mixture and baked again.
-Perfect addition to any dinner but also fancy enough for special occasions.
+Cheesy Twice-Baked Potatoes - potato shells filled with a cheesy, creamy potato mixture and baked again.
+The perfect addition to a weeknight dinner and also fancy enough for special occasions.

 Baked potatoes are delicious on their own, but when elevated to twice-baked status, they are beyond delicious.
 Twice-baked potatoes are perfect for special occasions.
 With plenty of cheese and a garnish of bacon and chives, these potatoes are special.

 A twice-baked potato is a potato that has been baked, hollowed out, filled back up with a creamy potato mixture, and baked until warmed through.
 The potato flesh is typically mixed with butter, cream or milk, and sour cream to give it a creamy consistency.
 Shredded cheese and bacon add even more flavor.

 Then, spoon or pipe the potato mixture back into the potato skins.
 Top with extra cheese or a touch of paprika.
 These potatoes are casual enough for every day but elegant enough for special occasions.

 - I prefer russet potatoes for this recipe.
 Larger potatoes are easier to hollow out while keeping the shell intact.

 - Warm potatoes mash easier than cold potatoes.
 Allow the baked potato to cool enough to handle but the potato should still be warm inside.

 - Use a spoon to hollow out the potato, leaving some potato as a lining to give the potato skin structure.